TED Talks are unquestionably popular and undeniably awesome.

 7. Bring On The Learning Revolution – Sir Ken Robinson

-An oldie but goody.
+An oldie but a goody.
 This great TED Talks was recorded in February of 2010.
 It’s rather timeless in its concept, however.
 Rather than considering the latest in learning technologies, Sir Ken philosophizes the authentic-self, our natural talents, the educational system and personalisation.
 He disputes the basics of the educational structure, and how we need to disenthrall ourselves in order to revolutionise it.
 This can be related to schools as well as the workplace.
 Perhaps Sir Ken had a glimpse into what was to come, as personalisation is now a major factor within learning.
 Sidenote: Listen out for the great quote from Abraham Lincoln!

 8. How Games Make Kids Smarter – Gabe Zichermann

 We’re big on our games, as is Gabe Zichermann.
 Here he talks about how gaming can actually make children more productive.
 If children have grown-up playing computer games for over four decades, then why not shift the format to adult learning in the current age?
-It’s what this generation are used to, afterall.
+It’s what this generation is used to, after all.
 Gabe speaks passionately about gamification, and how he is the author of two gamification books.
 Gabe puts forward some stimulating points.
 He states that modern young gamers juggle voice chats and text chats with operating a character through short-term and long term objectives.
 Consider that they do this while processing mind-bending graphics, and you’ve got yourself a competent problem solver!
 The point is, lots of skills can be learnt from computer games, and we totally agree!
 Check out our free downloadable guide on game-based learning.

 9. Smash Fear, Learn Anything – Tim Ferriss